 Nobody ever plans to be in a car accident.
 These unexpected events can happen at any time and in any place.
 Sadly, even a minor car accident can result in an injury.
 If you have been involved in a car accident in Georgia, it is crucial that you seek immediate medical care.
 Many injuries that occur may not be noticeable at the scene of the accident.

-When you’ve been involved in a car accident, it’s in your best interest to seek advice and representation from an experienced Georgia car accident lawyer in order to receive maximum compensation.
+When you’ve been involved in a car accident, it’s in your best interest to seek advice and representation from an experienced car accident lawyer in Macon, Georgia in order to receive maximum compensation.

 Common auto accident injuries

 There are many common injuries associated with car accidents.
 It should be understood that these are not the only injuries that can occur, and a person can suffer from one or more injuries in any collision event.

 That said, here are some of the most common injuries accident victims experience after a crash in Georgia:

 Whiplash describes soft tissue injuries in the head, neck and shoulder areas.
 Muscle, tendon and ligaments can be injured by the sudden jolt the body receives during impact.
 This type of injury occurs when the body suddenly moves backward and then forward, such as when a car is jolted forward during a rear-end accident.
 The effect of whiplash can be long-term, especially if not properly treated.